 What is thermoplastic?

-kwik-ZIP systems are made from a high grade thermoplastic called ACETAL POM, well known among engineering plastics as one of the best performers when it comes to applications requiring excellent abrasion/wear resistance.
-ACETAL POM is characterised by its high flexural strength, high temperature resistance, low coefficient of friction and high resistance to organic chemicals, oils and synthetic detergents – even when immersed for long periods of time.
+kwik-ZIP systems are made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, well known among engineering plastics as one of the best performers when it comes to applications requiring excellent abrasion/wear resistance.
+Kwik-ZIP’s engineered thermoplastic blend is characterised by its high flexural strength, high temperature resistance, low coefficient of friction and high resistance to organic chemicals, oils and synthetic detergents – even when immersed for long periods of time.

 “While kwik-ZIP spacers are not as cheap as metallic or makeshift timber spacers, the long-term savings are worth the initial cost,” says Mr Linaker.

-“As they are manufactured from ACETAL POM, kwik-ZIP spacers are corrosive-free so they won’t corrode or transfer existing corrosion to the new pipe, and as they are resistant to installations involving water, the spacers themselves will not corrode or rot.
+“As they are manufactured from Kwik-ZIP’s engineered thermoplastic blend, kwik-ZIP spacers are corrosive-free so they won’t corrode or transfer existing corrosion to the new pipe, and as they are resistant to installations involving water, the spacers themselves will not corrode or rot.
 This ensures the integrity of the pipeline will be maintained and the need for rehabilitation or replacement is greatly reduced.”